Erwin Rommel and the Bundeswehr: Critics of Rommel's commemoration by the Bundeswehr

-View of Rommel as complicit in Nazi crimes

 Political scientist Ralph Rotte argued Manfred von Richthofen should replace Rommel as the force's role model.

 Jürgen Heiducoff, a retired Bundeswehr officer, writes that the maintenance of the Rommel barracks' names and the definition of Rommel as a German resistance fighter are capitulation before neo-Nazi tendencies.
 He also believes Bundeswehr generals have wrongfully pressured the Federal Ministry of Defence into defending and favouring Rommel's legacy.

 The Green Party stated that Rommel, although not a war criminal, had entanglements with war crimes and, therefore, should not be a role model of Germany's armed forces.
 Similarly, political scientist and politician Alexander Neu argued that Rommel, whatever his personal beliefs, served an unjust regime and was at least a "near-nazi".
 He criticised the Ministry for labelling Rommel a victim of the regime, particularly without providing a bibliography to support such a conclusion.

-View of Rommel as incompatible with the modern Bundeswehr

 Cornelia Hecht opines that whatever judgement history will pass on Rommel–even one as a idol of World War II and a key integration figure of the post-war Republic–the Bundeswehr should rely on its own history and tradition, not a Wehrmacht commander.

 Heiducoff agrees with Bundeswehr generals that Rommel was one of the greatest strategists and tacticians, both in theory and practice, and a victim of contemporary jealous colleagues.
 However, he argues that such a talent for aggressive, destructive warfare is not a suitable model for the Bundeswehr, a primarily defensive army.